Allen Scott Associates and Kaner Ollette

 Additionally, when did the large stone panel on the north face that we see today appear?
 It is interesting that a lot of attention appears to have been paid to this side of the building, with the past boiler house having a very ornate design in the 1867 plans.

 It was read that the NRC were concerned about the supply of water on the New River route at times and therefore ordered the construction of wells to increase supply.
-In the 1890s Edina map the first evidence of a number of wells around the Gas House is evident.
+In the 1890s Edina map the first evidence of a number of wells around the building is evident.

 One possible theory is that the building powered the drawing of water from the wells (or powered equipment for another purpose).
 The labelling of the building as 'Engine House' on four documents supports this theory (1870s map from Edina, 1873-1876 map, 1885 pipe connections plans, 1896-1897 map and 1897 map).

-Plans from 1885 (source: Michael Kaner) show pipe connections, possibly running between: wells, the reservoirs, and through the Gas House.
+Plans from 1885 (source: Michael Kaner) show pipe connections, possibly running between: wells, the reservoirs, and through the building.
 These 1885 plans also show a 'New Engine House' whilst the Boiler House and Kitchen still exist.

 On 6th July 1837, the NRC Board ended the weekly meeting by going to view their Reservoirs and Works at Stoke Newington.
 It would be interesting to know whether the Dining Hall was in existence at this time and whether they used the building that day and on other similar occasions.